 Give the chin chin the best chocolate flavor by adding Milo!
 It’s a popular powdered chocolate that’s usually used for drinks, but you can now add it to your favorite baked goods.

-If you love Milo, then I suggest adding it to Chocolate Pancakes and Dark Chocolate too!
+You can also use milo whenever you want to cook Chocolate Pancakes and Dark Chocolate too!
 The kids will surely love chin chin infused with chocolatey flavor.

 Seasoning